-Prepared dissertations will be expected to conform to current guidelines established by the Rackham Graduate School.
-Rackham offers explicit formatting guidelines for the dissertation and abstract and other helpful information on the Rackham website.
+Dissertations will be expected to conform to the Rackham Graduate School guidelines.
+Rackham offers explicit directions for formatting the dissertation and abstract and other helpful information on the Rackham website (https://rackham.umich.edu/navigating-your-degree/formatting-guidelines/.)

-See: http://www.rackham.umich.edu/current-students/dissertation/the-dissertation.

 The Rackham Graduate School requires that every doctoral dissertation and abstract be published.
 Students will sign an agreement to this end to make the dissertation available in print and online.
-If desired, dissertations may be embargoed for a period of time; please check the Rackham Dissertation resources at the URL above for guidelines
+If desired, dissertations may be embargoed for a period of time.
+Please check the Rackham Dissertation resources at the URL above for guidelines